-It’s an irony of fate that the manufacturers can’t provide 100% fireproof gun safe that you would expect.
+It’s an irony of fate that the manufacturers of gun safe can’t provide 100% fireproof safe that you would expect.
 They might claim that their gun safe is fireproof, but it can’t reach your expectation.
 Unfortunately, many manufacturers are saving money by using the low-quality fireproof material that’s the main barrier for a standard of fireproof gun safe.

 Honestly, it’s hard to determine how long should a gun safe be fireproof for?
 Therefore, there’re several ways to find out the top fireproof gun safe.
 Please don’t make this common mistake that the gun safe with more fireproof rating, the more it can resist fire.
 So, what do you need to do now?
 You should go through fireproof gun safe reviews for a quality gun safe.